Are you looking for a way to send money to Tunisia without spending too much in fees?

 Karim’s wife has an account with a bank in Tunisia, so he decides to use the services for the first company.
 While his wife will have to wait a little longer to receive the money, neither of them is in a hurry for the transfer to go through.
 The fact that she stands to receive considerably more money through the first service provider is what clinches the deal.

-How do I compare transfer companies when transferring and receiving money via Tunisia?
+How do I compare transfer companies when sending money to Tunisia?

-There are a number of money transfer companies that let you send money to Tunisia from Australia, so comparing a few is important.
+There are a number of money transfer companies that let you send money to Tunisia from the U.S., so comparing a few is important.
 Pay attention to these aspects to arrive at a decision.

 - Exchange rate and fees.
 Both can be misleading.
 While high fees might accompany a seemingly competitive exchange rate, you may end up getting an unfavourable rate through a service provider that does not charge fees.
 An easy way to decide is by comparing how much money the recipient stands to receive.